Plane Polarization in Comptonization process : a Monte Carlo study

 \section{General results and Comparison with observations}

 In previous section we estimate the polarization for a single scattering event in Thomson regime and for a almost rest electron.
-In this section we consider a general case for multi scattering events and for arbitrary electron Lorentz factor.
-In the $2-8$ kev band, the polarization measurement has been done for many NS LMXBs, especially in soft state, by IXPE.
-In soft state the X-ray emission of NS LMXBs is mainly attributed from the accretion disk, so to describe the observed polarization in general a detailed disk + corona geometry is required as discussed by \citealp[e.g.,][]{Beheshtipour-etal2017, Schnittman-Krolik2010}.
-However, here to estimate the polarization for multi scattering events and the energy dependency of polarization, for completeness we consider the same spherical corona geometry (as described in section \ref{mc:method}).
+In this section we consider a multi scattering event with arbitrary electron Lorentz factor.
+We explore the general results for spectro-polarimatric measurement for XRBs source, and make a comparision for few XRBs observed by IXPE.
+In general, a detailed accretion disk + corona geometry is required for the spectro-polarimatric study for XRBs \cite[e.g.,][]{Beheshtipour-etal2017, Schnittman-Krolik2010}.
+However, here to estimate the polarization for multi scattering events and the energy dependency of polarization, for completeness we consider the same spherical corona geometry (as described in section \S\ref{mc:method}).
 Therefore our results will describe the observed polarization properties qualitatively only.